 You'll feel equally at home in jeans and a jacket in the bar as you would be in something pre-war and full-skirted with an opera cape.
 Designer Russell Sage's deconstructed Union Flag blazer is spot on, if you're lucky enough to own one.

-No restaurant, but the small eats and supper bowls in the lounge take Brit classics and give them a weird and wonderful twist; such as Scotch egg with haggis and curry mayonnaise, and smoked trout with a lime-pickle potato cake.
+No restaurant, but the small eats and supper bowls in the lounge take Brit classics and give them a weird and wonderful twist; such as Cornish fish pie and wild mushroom macaroni and cheese.
 Take part in the most English of traditions, afternoon tea.
 Take your pick between Aunt Wilhelmina's tea with a selection of traditional finger sandwiches, and Uncle Seymour's with more substantial snacks like devilled eggs, sausage rolls and mini croque-monsiuers; both come with scones, jam and clotted cream, and a variety of cakes.
 Finally choose your tea, or for something a little stronger, opt for bubbles or cocktails.

 The bar serves snacks and cocktails 7am to midnight from Sunday to Wednesday, and 7am–1am on Thursday to Saturday.